plone/documentation/docs/classic-ui/images.md

 A `srcset` attribute can help the browser to serve the best fitting image size for the current user's display.

+(classic-ui-images-responsive-image-support-default-configuration-label)=

 ### Default configuration

-The default configuration covers image size optimization and will provide the browser with the needed information to load the optimal image size.
+The default configuration covers image size optimization, and will provide the browser with the needed information to load the optimal image size.

 ```json
 {